RECOMMENDED READING FOR DOG LOVERS:

 Our beautiful mahogany pups love playing in the snow, make great gun dogs, show, field and agility and of course fantastic pets.
 This is a great way to interest your youngster in the world of dog training and 4H.

-Pricing for June 2018 through June 2019, limited registrations only-ALL pups are $1000 requires neuter or spay by 7 mos.
+Pricing for June 2019 through June 2020, limited registrations only-ALL pups are $1200 requires neuter or spay by 7 mos.
 NO EXCEPTIONS.
 We prefer to sell limited registration puppies although there have been rare exceptions.
 Talk to me about this matter.

 I will not sell any pup for use in a puppy mill or designer dog farm so please DO NOT ask.

 All prospective puppy parents must fill out an application and be approved.
 Yes I do check ALL applications(prior cruelty or neglect to animal or child etc. violent crimes etc (YES ASSAULT IS A VIOLENT CRIME!
 Getting caught with a joint when you were a teen is NOT)).
 Requirements include a permanent residence with a well fenced yard large enough for your Irish to run and play safely.
 These are very active dogs and apartments are not suitable.
 Irish love kids and will be their buddy in no time.
 We recommend obedience training for all pups to be sure of a happy relationship.
 However some parents cannot handle all the stress involved with infants, small children and a large puppy in the house.
 If you are unsure then it is best to wait until your children are older.
 Having to rehome a pup is sad, stressful and unhealthy for the pup, the family, and myself.
 As the breeder it is my job to rehome any pup in need. (it is in the contract you sign)

 Be sure of your decision before getting a puppy!
 Lifelong homes are our goal!